Southern Sun Hotels

-Southern Sun is a South African multinational hospitality company headquartered in Johannesburg, South Africa and listed on the Johannesburg Stock Exchange (JSE).
-The group was founded in 1969 by hotelier Sol Kerzner and South African Breweries.
+Southern Sun (officially Southern Sun Limited) is a South African multinational hospitality company headquartered in Sandton, South Africa, and listed on the Johannesburg Stock Exchange (JSE).
+The company is partially owned by Cape Town-based investment holding company Hosken Consolidated Investments.

+The group was founded in 1969 by hotelier Sol Kerzner, and South African Breweries.
 Between 2012 and April 2022 the group was known as Tsogo Sun.
 Southern Sun owns and operates over 90 hotels in South Africa, Zambia, Mozambique, Seychelles, and the Middle East.

-In addition to hotels, the group operates conferencing venues including Sandton Convention Centre in Sandton, food and beverage outlets, and spas.
+In addition to hotels, the group operates conferencing venues, including Sandton Convention Centre in Sandton, food and beverage outlets, and spas.

 History

 Southern Sun Hotels was formed in 1969 through a partnership between hotel magnate Sol Kerzner and South African Breweries Limited.
 At the time, Southern Sun Hotels was the largest hotel group in the Southern Hemisphere.
-The group started with six hotels including the Beverly Hills hotel in uMhlanga, Durban.
+The group started with six hotels including the Beverly Hills hotel in uMhlanga, near Durban.

 In 1983 the group split, with the casino operations becoming Sun International, and the hotels remaining as Southern Sun.
 In 1985 the group acquired the Holiday Inn South Africa hotel group.
 This expanded operations from 27 to 50 hotels throughout the country.

-Between 1985 and 1990 the group became one of the largest fanchisees of Holiday Inn, Crowne Plaza, Holiday Inn Garden Court, and Express by Holiday Inn brands.
+Between 1985 and 1990 the group became one of the largest franchisees of Holiday Inn, Crowne Plaza, Holiday Inn Garden Court, and Express by Holiday Inn brands.
 During the 1990s the group expanded beyond South Africa.
 Hotels were opened and acquired in the Seychelles, Lusaka, Maputo, Dar es Salaam, and Nairobi.

 In 1991 Southern Sun delisted from the JSE to become a wholly owned subsidiary of South African Breweries.
 In the same year Southern Sun entered into a joint venture with Accor SA to develop the Formula 1 and Formula Inn hotel brands in South Africa.

 In 1995 Tsogo Sun Holdings was constituted as a bidding consortium between Southern Sun and numerous black empowerment partners to form Tsogo Sun Gaming.
 In the same year the group entered into an agreement with InterContinental Hotels & Resorts to operate three hotels in South Africa.
 In 1999 Southern Sun acquired a 50% interest in a consortium with Liberty Group Limited (‘Liberty’) called The Cullinan Hotel Proprietary Limited (‘Cullinan’) which owned three hotels.

 In 2000 the group opened the Sandton Convention Centre, one of the largest privately opened convention centres of its kind.
 In 2002 the group restructured resulting in Tsogo Sun having 51% black ownership from various empowerment consortiums with the balance of the shares owned by SABMiller.
-Subsequent to this, Hoskens Consolidated Investments (HCI) became the largest shareholder of the group.
+Subsequent to this, Hosken Consolidated Investments (HCI) became the largest shareholder of the group.
 In 2005 the group rebranded several hotels to Southern Sun Hotels, Garden Court and StayEasy.
 The group also opened the first SunSquare branded property in the same year.